Essential Oils and Pregnancy: The Ultimate Guide to Pregnancy-Safe Aromatherapy

 • Reducing Stress and Anxiety: Lavender is known for its calming and anti-inflammatory properties.

-• Easing Insomnia: A few drops of lavender or lemon balm in a diffuser can promote restful sleep.
+• Easing Insomnia: A few drops of lavender in a diffuser can promote restful sleep.

 • Soothing Headaches and Congestion: Black pepper can help with sinus congestion and tension headaches.